bernie-skipole/skipole/README.md

 Skipole requires python 3.2 or later, and can be installed with:

-pip install skipole
+python3 -m pip install skipole

 or, if you are installing at a user level:

-pip install --user skipole
+python3 -m pip install --user skipole

 ### Starting a new project ###